pinterest/gestalt/docs/markdown/foundations/card_blocks/scrolling_guidelines.md

 <iframe style={{border:0}} width="100%" height="400" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Ffile%2FAHcKJDgb7E7YswlgW1wY8E%2FGestalt-for-iOS%3Ftype%3Ddesign%26node-id%3D19800%253A79954%26t%3DWEMz4VEOS6WCU1tj-1" allowFullScreen></iframe>

 ## Variants
-Pin previews can flex to different aspect ratios so that the best dimensions can be used to preview different media types.
-Pin previews can also flex to different sizes to support various levels of visual prominence.

-Below are some examples of how different aspect ratios and dimensions can be applied.

-### Ex: Aspect ratio=9:16, small previews
+### Default
+The default scrolling preview block will be initially scrolled to start.
+The start aligned navigational icon button will be disabled to indicate there is no further content.
+The content is overflowed at the end to align with the screen.
+This indicates that there is more content.

+At the end of the content, the opposite will be true.
+The end icon button will be disabled and the content will overflow to the start edge of the screen.
-<iframe style={{border:0}} width="100%" height="400" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Ffile%2FAHcKJDgb7E7YswlgW1wY8E%2FGestalt-for-iOS%3Ftype%3Ddesign%26node-id%3D19800%253A78570%26t%3DWEMz4VEOS6WCU1tj-1" allowFullScreen></iframe>
+<iframe style={{border:0}} width="100%" height="400" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Ffile%2FAHcKJDgb7E7YswlgW1wY8E%2FGestalt-for-iOS%3Ftype%3Ddesign%26node-id%3D19800%253A80193%26t%3DkdLCWeBuZmXBXYXe-1" allowFullScreen></iframe>

-### Ex: Aspect ratio=2:3, large previews
+### Scrolled
+The scrolled view will overflow on both sides, being cut off by the edges of the screen.
+This indicates there is more content in both directions.
+Both navigational icon buttons will be active and the carousel pagination will not which segment of the content is being viewed.
-<iframe style={{border:0}} width="100%" height="400" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Ffile%2FAHcKJDgb7E7YswlgW1wY8E%2FGestalt-for-iOS%3Ftype%3Ddesign%26node-id%3D19800%253A78570%26t%3DWEMz4VEOS6WCU1tj-1" allowFullScreen></iframe>
+<iframe style={{border:0}} width="100%" height="400" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Ffile%2FAHcKJDgb7E7YswlgW1wY8E%2FGestalt-for-iOS%3Ftype%3Ddesign%26node-id%3D19801%253A76289%26t%3DkdLCWeBuZmXBXYXe-1" allowFullScreen></iframe>

 ## Dark mode
 <iframe style={{border:0}} width="100%" height="400" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Ffile%2FAHcKJDgb7E7YswlgW1wY8E%2FGestalt-for-iOS%3Ftype%3Ddesign%26node-id%3D19800%253A80068%26t%3DWEMz4VEOS6WCU1tj-1" allowFullScreen></iframe>